Foreword

 Regulatory and tech setbacks damper air taxi projections

 Air taxis were initially forecasted for significant growth through 2030, but slowdowns due to regulatory hurdles and difficulties associated with deploying the technologies have slowed expectations.
-The original 2030 projection for the global air taxi market was valued at $21.9 billion.
-That market value has been scaled back significantly to $3.1 billion by 2030.
+The air taxi market is now expected to grow up to $3.1 billion by 2030.
+While this growth remains relevant to the overall mobility industry, it is significantly slowed compared to previous projections.

 While a handful of companies are developing and preparing to mass-produce air taxi vehicles, challenges that have hampered expectations include developing new systems of air traffic control to manage simultaneous flights, creating highly connected autonomous vehicle flying systems that can operate in urban areas, and dealing with negative public perception due to safety about fully autonomous flight.
 Meanwhile, airports still need to integrate air taxis into their operating and business models.